claytonrm/bootiful-testing/README.md

 ## Building
 `gradle build`

-These implementation is based on/comes from https://www.youtube.com/watch?v=lTSJCr7xdbM
+This implementation is based on/comes from https://www.youtube.com/watch?v=lTSJCr7xdbM